List of NCAA ice hockey programs: Women's

 No women's ice hockey programs currently play under Division II regulations.
 The NCAA allows D-II members to play under Division I regulations in any sport that does not have a D-II national championship, and all D-II members that sponsor varsity women's hockey choose to play as D-I.

 Of the six schools that play under D-II regulations in men's ice hockey, four currently have women's varsity teams, all of which play in the NEWHA.
-Assumption will start women's varsity play in 2023–24 as a NEWHA member.
+Assumption started women's varsity play in 2023–24 as a NEWHA member.

 Division III

 Men's

 † UMass Boston's program began in 1980, however, the school merged in 1982 with Boston State College, which had started its ice hockey program in 1962.